prewired/minimal-mistakes/_pages/policy.md

 {% include toc %}
 {% include base_path %}

-All mentors must sign to agree to our child protection policy.
+All mentors must sign that they have read this child protection policy and agree to comply with it.

 ## Code of Conduct